Ayms/node-Tor/README.md

 Key: 00112233445566778899aabbccddeeff

-The minified code is in min directory.
+The minified code is in the min directory.

 Example of implementations: